Go Back Email Link

 Instructions

-Note: I know this is a low temperature but trust me, if you bake a little lower, the cake will stay nice and moist with an even rise.
+I know this is a low temperature but trust me, if you bake a little lower, the cake will stay nice and moist and rise evenly.

-• Grease a 20 x 25 cm rectangle tin with 5cm high sides or a 23 cm cake tin and line it with baking paper.
+• Grease a 20 x 25 cm rectangle tin with 5 cm high sides or a 23 cm cake tin and line it with baking paper on the base and sides.

 • Add a hēki (egg) at a time, whipping for 20 seconds after each egg.